kyma-project/community/sig-and-wg/archive/wg-knative/knative-eventing-adoption.md

  The Knative channel naming follows this pattern: `{event-source-id}--{event-type}--{event-type-version}`.
 In order to avoid naming conflicts, the following rules are considered when creating the channel name:
  1. If the event component's name already contains a hyphen, the hyphen is replaced with `-d`.
 For example, `external-application` becomes `external-dapplication`.
  2. If the event component's name already contains a period, the period is replaced with `-p`.
 For example, `order.created` becomes `order-pcreated`.
- 3. Finally, a hashing function is applied to the Knative channel name and the output hash is an Alphanumeric lower case string with length of 32 characters.
+ 3. Finally, a hashing function is applied to the Knative channel name and the output hash is a 32-character alphanumeric lower case string.

 The table includes sample channel names created according to the naming pattern: